jmhammond/mathsquirrel.com/content/322/closures/index.md

 ## Output

--   To *stdout*: an $n\times n$ 0-1 matrix in the format described above that is the reflexive, symmetric, and transitive closure of the initial relation.
+-   To *stdout*: an $n\times n$ 0-1 matrix in the format described above that is the transitive, reflexive, and symmetric closure of the initial relation.

 ``` text
 {{1, 1, 1, 1, 0}, {1, 1, 1, 1, 0}, {1, 1, 1, 1, 0}, {1, 1, 1, 1, 0}, {0, 0, 0, 0, 1}}